MemoryMeld/MemoryMeld.github.io/_posts/2023-11-14-ghidra-scripting-xrefs.md

+---
-# Ghidra Scripting - XRefs and Decompilation
+title: "Ghidra Scripting - XRefs and Decompilation"
+layout: "post"
+categories: "Linux"
+tags: ["Reverse Engineering"]
+---

 Hello everyone, I'm excited to share the recent experiments I've been conducting with Ghidra scripting.
 The capabilities of Ghidra's decompiler and scripting tools truly stand out, surpassing what other disassemblers offer.
 Ghidra's headless mode particularly empowers researchers, granting the ability to extract essential information from binaries via the command line.
 The process of individually adding each binary to an active Ghidra project and running separate analyses can be tedious and time-consuming.